Do you expect a string to match this pattern?

 #> Failed expectation:

-#> "Testing is fun" does not match regexp "horrible".
+#> Expected "Testing is fun" to match regexp "horrible".

 #> ✖ │ Testing is fun